 Hall of Famers Ricky Skaggs and Randy Travis get their just due as great traditionalists from the '80s and '90s, but what about Ricky Van Shelton?
 The Danville, Va. native kept the song topics and storytelling devices of George Jones, Conway Twitty and others relevant within mainstream country music between his debut single in 1986 and his 2006 retirement.

-It’s not like Sheldon’s a hidden treasure.
-He rubbed shoulders with big stars, recording “Rockin’ Years” with Dolly Parton and touring with the likes of Garth Brooks.
+It's not like Shelton's a hidden treasure.
+He rubbed shoulders with big stars, recorded the duet "Rockin' Years" with Dolly Parton and toured with the likes of Garth Brooks.
 Yet he seems lost in the shuffle when folks wax nostalgically about his peers.
-For a reminder of why he still stands as an American treasure, check out these 10 Ricky Van Shelton songs culled from a nine-album career.
+For a reminder of why he's an American treasure, check out these 10 Ricky Van Shelton songs culled from a nine-album career.

 10. "Living Proof"

-This title track from Shelton’s classic sophomore album tells a vivid story about the ups and downs of a long-term relationship.
+This track from Shelton's classic sophomore album for Columbia Records, Loving Proof, tells a vivid story about the ups and downs of a long-term relationship.